grennis/FoodScannerApp/README.md

 ### Building the native Android app

+* In Firebase console set the Android SHA1 fingerprint to your keystore's value.
 * Load `client-android` in Android Studio, build and run.

 ### Building the iOS app